Seby Zavala Player Props: White Sox vs. Angels

-Seby Zavala -- with a slugging percentage of .391 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Jaime Barria on the hill, on June 28 at 9:38 PM ET.
+On Thursday, Seby Zavala (.400 slugging percentage in past 10 games, including two home runs) and the Chicago White Sox face the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 4:07 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Angels.
+He mashed two homers in his last game (going 3-for-5) in his last appearance against the Angels.

 Seby Zavala Game Info & Props vs. the Angels